-If a substantial amendment to the Action Plan is needed, then reasonable notice will be given to citizens and units of general local government to comment on the proposed changes in accordance with state law.
+If a substantial amendment to the Action Plan is needed, then reasonable notice will be given to citizens and units of general local government to comment on the proposed changes.
+This notice must be provided to citizens in predominant languages of the region.
+Consistent with the desire to allocate these funds as quickly as possible, the public comment period will be the same as that utilized for the Action Plan.
+The Department's public comment notification, receipt, and response processes will also follow those used to develop the Action Plan.